hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/200_Hazelcast_Jet_102_-_Trade_Monitoring_Streaming_Job.md

 actually a set of independent substreams, moving on in parallel.
 Substantial time difference may arise between events being processed on each one, but our system must produce coherent output as if there was only one stream.
-We meet this challenge by coalescing punctuation: as the data travels over a partitioned/distributed edge, we make sure the downstream processor observes the correct punctuation, which is the least of punctuations received from the contributing substreams.
+We meet this challenge by coalescing watermarks: as the data travels over a partitioned/distributed edge, we make sure the downstream processor observes the correct watermark value, which is the least of watermarks received from the contributing substreams.

 ## The Stream-Processing DAG and Code